 1.2.
-Connection time of two participants in the thermodynamic limit.
+Connection time of two participants in the thermodynamic limit

 Let us introduce the model; our main result here is Theorem 1.2.

-We consider a system of N particles (the participants of the mobile ad-hoc network), which randomly move with time horizon [0, T] within a given bounded regular domain D in $\mathbb{R}^d$ .
+We consider a system of N particles (the participants of the mobile ad-hoc network), which randomly move with time horizon [0, T] within a given bounded open domain D in \mathbb{R}^d .
 The N movements are independent and identically distributed, and the common movement scheme (path distribution) does not have to be Markovian; more precise assumptions follow below.
-The underlying probability measure and expectation are denoted by $\mathbb{P}$ and $\mathbb{E}$ .
+The underlying probability measure and expectation are denoted by \mathbb{P} and \mathbb{E} .

 Later (see Section 1.4) we will be mostly interested in a particular movement scheme, namely the random waypoint model (RWP).
-This motion dynamic is considered in information science as a realistic model for the random movement of a human being, e.g., a participant of a telecommunication system [R11, L04, BHPC04, LV06].
+This motion dynamic is considered in information science as a realistic model for the random movement of a human being, for example, a participant of a telecommunication system [3,11,12,19].
 A brief definition of the model is as follows.
 The walker starts from some point, picks a random velocity and a random site (the first waypoint) and then moves with this constant velocity on a straight line to that waypoint.
 Having arrived there, he picks the next random velocity and random waypoint and moves there on a straight line with the second velocity.
 This is iterated.
 All the waypoints are independent and identically distributed, and the velocities as well, and the waypoints are independent from the velocities.
-This model is a natural extension of the classical RWP, as we admit general distributions of the waypoints at waypoints.
+This model is a natural extension of the classical RWP, as we admit general distributions of the waypoints and the velocities.
+On the other hand, we do not admit pause times that the walker spends at waypoints.

 Let us proceed with a general movement scheme.
-We equip every walker with a fixed communication radius $2R \in (0, \infty)$ .
+We equip every walker with a fixed communication radius $2R \in (0, \infty)$.
 That is, there is a direct connection between any two of them if their distance is at most 2R.
-Two of the N participants, located at x and y, say, are (indirectly) connected if and only if there is a sequence $x_1, \ldots, x_m$ of m other participants such that all the distances between $x_i$ and $x{i-1}$ are at most 2R for any $i = 1, \ldots, m+1$ , where we put $x_0 = x$ and $x{m+1} = y$ .
-In other words, the m+2 balls around $x_0, \ldots, x{m+1}$ with radius R have pairwise a nontrivial intersection along the chain $x_0, \ldots, x{m+1}$ ; in particular, there is a continuous path from x to y within their union.
-This is fulfilled if and only if x and y lie in the same connected component of the union of the balls of radius R centred at the N participants.
+Two of the N participants, located at x and y, say, are (indirectly)

+connected if and only if there is a sequence x_1, \ldots, x_m of m other participants such that all the distances between x_i and x{i-1} are at most 2R for any $i=1,\ldots,m+1$, where we put $x_0=x$ and $x{m+1}=y$.
+In other words, the m+2 balls around x_0,\ldots,x{m+1} with radius R have pairwise a non-trivial intersection along the chain x_0,\ldots,x{m+1} ; in particular, there is a continuous path from x to y within their union.
+This is fulfilled if and only if x and y lie in the same connected component of the union of the balls of radius x centred at the x0 participants.
 In this way, we see that our model is a dynamic continuum percolation process.